Westringias

 We have planted ten of these pen shrubs, 1.5m high x 1.5 m wide, with linear leaves and white flowers, from 2004-2013.
 We have had to remove one shrub for growing so vigorously that it became too large for its position.

-Westringia ‘Poorinda Pavane’ (Photos above)
+Westringia ‘Poorinda Pavane’ (photos above)

 We planted this bushy shrub, 2.5m high x 1.5-2m wide, with narrow leaves and pale violet flowers in July 2014 This plant is suitable for most soils and conditions, but must not dry out in summer.